 Of the “surprising” influencer marketing statistics and trends to emerge, it looks like marketers could be taking center stage soon.

-They already possess a wealth of knowledge on relevant topics and can be seen as guides to successful influencing.
+It makes sense - employees already possess a wealth of knowledge on relevant topics and can be seen as guides to successful influencing.

 34. TikTok continues its takeover